tag182/itsMeTag182/README.md

 *   🌍  I'm based in Indonesia
 *   ✉️  You can contact me at [super.tag182@gmail.com](mailto:super.tag182@gmail.com)
-*   🧠  I'm learning Golang
+*   🧠  Love to learn something new and currently enjoying learning Golang using Design pattern

 ### Skills
 <p align="left">